 Bobby Woelz was appointed as the Director of the Office of Emergency Management on December 12, 2017.

-Bobby is an active member of San Luis Valley’s: All-Hazards Advisory Committee, the Health Care Coalition (HCC), the Local Emergency Planning Committee (LEPC), and serves as the Vice-chairperson of the Emergency Coordination Committee (ECC).
+Bobby is an active member of San Luis Valley’s: All-Hazards Advisory Committee, Health Care Coalition (HCC), Local Emergency Planning Committee (LEPC), and serves as the Vice-chairperson of the Emergency Coordination Committee (ECC).

 When Bobby is not in a meeting or behind his desk, you can find him with his family out hiking, paddling, or riding things with two wheels.

 David Frees joined the Office of Emergency Management in July 2020.

 David graduated cum laude from Regis University of Denver with a Bachelor’s degree in Biology/Chemistry.
 He also holds a Master of Science in Zoology - Lake and Stream Ecology from Arizona State University.

 Mr. Frees joined the Villa Grove/Bonanza Volunteer Fire Department in 2009 and currently serves as Captain and Department Training Officer.
 Mr. Frees has been a Team Leader and Technical Rope Rescue Technician with the Saguache County Search and Rescue Team since 2015.
 He has also been an Emergency Medical Technician, with the Northern Saguache County Ambulance District, since 2016.

 When David is not in a helicopter, an ambulance, or a firetruck, you can find him tending to the land out at Thirsty Peak Ranch.